jamesheald/COIN/README.md

 obj.gridX = linspace(-1.5,1.5,500); % points to evaluate state | context at
 obj.cPredPlot = true; % I want to plot the predicted probabilities
 ```
-These properties must be set before running the model so that the relevant variables can be stored for plotting (online inference can be performed without storing in memory all variables on all trials, and so to reduce memory requirements, variables are only stored as needed).
+These properties must be set before running the model so that the relevant variables can be stored for plotting.
 For information on other variables available for plotting and how to plot them, see [Properties](#properties).

 After running the model, call the plot_COIN method on object obj:
 ```